albirrkarim/mozilla-hubs-installation-detailed/README.md

 ### Hardware:

 - at least 8GB of RAM
-- recomended using fast CPU
+- recommended using fast CPU

 ### Software

-- Node js installed. when im install this hubs i use v16
+- Node js installed. when I install this hubs I use v16

 ### Knowledge

-I assume you already know, if no you must up skill first
+I assume you already know, if no you must up-skill first

 ![Up skill](/docs_img/excercise.gif)